-Quite a few writers are speculating about what Trump will do–win or lose.
+Quite a few writers are speculating about what Trump will do after the election–win or lose.
 These are long articles, so I can’t provide the gist of each one here.
 You’ll need to explore the links to learn more details.

 Pumpkin Tree, by Tom Shropshire

 Fred Hiatt at The Washington Post: Yes, Trump has an agenda for a second term.
 It’s all about him.

 …to an extraordinary degree, Trump’s actions in the closing days of his first presidential term tip us off to how he hopes to reign — yes, reign — in a second.
 If we return him to office, we won’t be able to say we didn’t see it coming….

 [W]hat Trump is openly showing us is his intention to reshape the U.S. government from an institution designed to serve the nation and its people to one that caters to one man’s whims, prejudices, grudges, vanity and profit.

 The most significant tell comes in an executive order that Trump issued on Oct.
 21 creating a “Schedule F” for government workers.
 It would remove civil-service protections from potentially tens of thousands of civil servants, allowing Trump to fire them at will.